 - Use Wine, an open-source package that duplicates the parts of Windows necessary to running its programs, as an alternative to running a full copy of the operating system.
 The result is not perfect, but allows for everyday modifications of Classical Text Editor documents, and is faster than running a full copy of Windows.

-Wine programs need to be installed using the Terminal.
-The best method for using it on the Mac is to install Wine via the Homebrew package manager.
+Wine programs need to be installed using the Terminal, simplified on the Mac using the Homebrew package manager.
 (Linux users can use a similar technique by installing Wine and starting with step 3.)
 This provides the most up-to-date software and does not involve additional licensing fees.
 You won’t need the Terminal after installing CTE.

 brew install wine winetricks